 There are a few reasons for this.

-One, search engines love video.
+Firstly, search engines love video.
 One study by Forrester found that pages with video were 53 times more likely to appear on the first page of results on Google.

-Two, video keeps people on a landing page for longer.
+Lastly, video keeps people on a landing page for longer.
 Wistia discovered that by hosting quality videos on their pages, average dwell time improved by 2 whole minutes.